 Rather than mere regulatory or maintenance efforts, these stoppages are chances to improve services, reduce waste, and shore up productivity.
-And since shutdowns, turnarounds, and outages are also tremendously expensive and complex, they might even come to the attention of shareholders and board members.
+Since shutdowns, turnarounds, and outages are also tremendously expensive and complex, they might even come to the attention of shareholders and board members.
 These are all-hands events and therefore require the utmost care, foresight, and thoughtful execution.

 Above all, you want your facility back online and operational as quickly as possible.
 If you’re upgrading a major manufacturing facility and need to close it down to perform the work, every hour represents lost productivity.
 The contractors engaged to do the work require significant outlays for labor, parts, and equipment.
-If your facility is undergoing this work at the same time as another company’s nearby, the labor shortage can drive costs up further.
+If your facility is undergoing this work at the same time as another company nearby, the labor shortage can drive costs up further.
 And any mistake or setback during construction or testing compounds the price tag.

-It’s imperative to craft smart contracts and monitor the contractors compliance with the terms and conditions.
+It is imperative to craft smart contracts and monitor the contractor’s compliance with the terms and conditions.
 Generally, contracts for these projects are cost-reimbursable, not lump-sum.
 The labor wage rate is often a direct pass through with additional actual or fixed build-ups for:

 Third-party auditors can tailor their work and approach according to a client’s needs and budgets.
 They can review contracts and give advice prior to signing.
 They can also audit costs at various times in the life of the contract—as invoices are submitted, at various milestones, after completion, or all of the above.

 - Your company can prevent financial leakage and save money in the long run by validating the accuracy of your contractor’s charges through in-depth examinations of their underlying details.

 To learn more about how to pursue an audit of your contracts during a shutdown, turnaround, or an outage, contact us to speak directly with a team member from SC&H Group’s Contract Compliance Audit Services practice.